 Rebranding is one of the most important steps for a business that is maturing.
 Rebranding can help your business gain a new identity or revamp the old one to accommodate new clients and prospects.
 The rebranding also helps your business stand out and be relevant to the current times.
 Business values can also be strengthened by rebranding.
 However, there are a few questions every rebrand needs to ask before taking the important drastic step.

 Before rebranding, it is imperative that you lay the foundation and plans your approach.
 Firstly, it is important to recognise why you want to rebrand your business.
 A rebrand shouldn’t be a simple colour change or a new logo administration.
-However, there are a few questions to ask before rebranding.
+However, there are a few questions to ask before business rebranding.

 As stated earlier, rebranding is more than a simple logo change.
 First, you have to choose a brand that aptly displays your company’s values and the story behind it.
 Ask your employees and patrons if they have a clear idea of your business, its origins, and its struggles.
 Next, determine a mission statement and assess whether your business is abiding by the statement.
 Next, identify the customer’s problems and pinpoint the source of the issue.
 Then, learn why customers want to buy your product and attempt to amplify the cause.
 Ensuring the answers to these points will help your business align with the target audience better and gel with your employees.
 Finally, identify the message you want your business to portray and visualise it.